samipourquoi/endbot/MODULES.md

 And here you're all set!
 Read the other commands to get a better overview of all the available functions.

 # Contribute
-Feel free to make a Pull Request if you feel like one of your module would be worth addind to the bot!
+Feel free to make a Pull Request if you feel like one of your module would be worth adding to the bot!